Crescent-Ao/MSISTD/README.md

 You can get the data from this url https://drive.google.com/drive/folders/15YOZIh91PGOrdQ81oLg7b-Zb-cOcjWRq?usp=sharing

-if you find this dataset useful, please cite SIRST and MSISTD.
+if you find this dataset useful, please cite SIRST and MSISTD and star this repo.
+I will release the crop&paste repo
 ```
 @inproceedings{dai2021asymmetric,
   title={Asymmetric contextual modulation for infrared small target detection},